PeterScott/pubsubcore/README.md

 Usage
 ----------

-FIXME.
-This is still a double-plus pre-alpha unrelease.
-There'll be a web chat example coming as soon as I port it over.
+Check the chat example in `chat/` for an idea of how to use it.
+This is still a pre-pre-alpha double plus unrelease, so the documentation isn't there yet.